 The Company has cash proceeds from the sale of assets held by a qualified intermediary to facilitate tax-deferred exchange transactions under Section 1031 of the Internal Revenue Code.
-In May 2024, the Company sold land for \$7.0 million and recognized a \$4.5 million gain in the Minerals Management segment.
-The Company structured this transaction in a manner that qualified as like-kind exchange pursuant to Section 1031 of the Internal Revenue Code.
-The net proceeds are being held in escrow until replacement property is purchased.
-A \$0.3 million property related to this like-kind exchange was acquired in June 2024.
-The Company had \$6.7 million and \$0.0 million of restricted cash at June 30, 2024 and December 31, 2023, respectively, which is reported on the line Cash held by 1031 exchange facilitator in the Unaudited Condensed Consolidated Balance Sheets.
+In May the first nine months of 2024, the Company sold land for \$7.0 million and recognized a \$4.5 million gain in the Minerals Management segment.
+The Company structured this transaction in a manner that qualified as a like-kind exchange pursuant to Section 1031 of the Internal Revenue Code.
+The net proceeds are being held in escrow by a third-party intermediary until the Company purchases replacement property is purchased. property.
+A \$0.3 million total of \$1.7 million in property related to this like-kind exchange was acquired in June during the first nine months of 2024.
+The Company had \$6.7 million \$5.3 million and \$0.0 million of restricted cash at June 30, 2024 September 30, 2024 and December 31, 2023, respectively, which is reported on the line Cash held by 1031 exchange facilitator in the Unaudited Condensed Consolidated Balance Sheets.
 The Company is evaluating other acquisitions which, if executed, could utilize some or all of the remaining restricted cash.